Falling Leaves Wall Art

 - green; burnt sienna; raw sienna; black; white

-- Metallic acrylic paints: bronze; pearl white; champagne
+- Metallic acrylic paints: bronze; pearl white; cham

-- Brushed metal-finish spray paints: dusty terra cotta; champagne
+- Brushed metal-finish spray paints: dusty terra cot

 - Wooden strip, 24" x 1" x 1/4"